What is Hoarding Disorder?

 - The difficulty must come from a perceived need to keep the items and distress at the thought of discarding them.

-- The accumulation of items must have a significant impact on living spaces that hinders the use of the spaces.
+- The accumulation of items must have a significant impact on living spaces that hinders the use of the areas.

 - The behavior causes distress or impairment of daily functioning.